PyO3/pyo3/guide/src/migration.md

 leading to inconsistent behavior (see [pyo3/pyo3#2072](https://github.com/PyO3/pyo3/issues/2072)).

-PyO3 0.17 changes these downcast checks to explicityly test if the type is a subclass of the corresponding abstract base class `collections.abc.Mapping` or `collections.abc.Sequence`.
+PyO3 0.17 changes these downcast checks to explicitly test if the type is a subclass of the corresponding abstract base class `collections.abc.Mapping` or `collections.abc.Sequence`.
 Note this requires calling into Python, which may incur a performance penalty over the previous method.
-If this performance penatly is a problem, you may be able to perform your own checks and use `try_from_unchecked` (unsafe).
+If this performance penalty is a problem, you may be able to perform your own checks and use `try_from_unchecked` (unsafe).

 Another side-effect is that a pyclass defined in Rust with PyO3 will need to